wongzit/wongzit.github.io/program/pyaroma.md

 ```
 pyinstaller /path_to_pyAroma/pyAroma_src_v_1_0_0.py --onefile
 ```
 The packaged executable file will be generated in the dist folder name as *pyAroma_src_v_1_0_0.exe*.
 Only *.exe* file is needed, you can delete other files.

+## usage

+For detail information, please refer to the user manual.

 ## download